DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Redirection
 "Momentum is its own kind of magic"
-- Reroll one enemy intention.
+- Reroll one enemy Intention.

 Cost:
 - 1 Generic Mana